 Any talk of self-service is incomplete without mentioning the future of tech-driven support: chatbots.
 Chatbots help make the dream of 24/7 customer service a reality for businesses, as they help users answer complex queries with no human intervention.

 If you use chatbots to power your customer support, you must know how they work.
-AI-driven chatbots use existing content in a knowledge base to answer customer queries such as “What plans do you offer?” or “How do I change the backdrop color?”
+AI-driven chatbots use existing knowledge base content to answer customer queries such as “What plans do you offer?” or “How do I change the backdrop color?”

 It’s good for SEO